keithgroup/mbGDML/docs/source/training.rst

 We require data to be stored in NumPy ``npz`` files.
 These are `binary files <https://numpy.org/doc/stable/reference/generated/numpy.savez.html>`__ that can store several NumPy arrays of various types.
-At minimum, mbGDML needs four arrays containing information about the PES.
+At a minimum, mbGDML needs four arrays containing information about the PES.

 - ``Z`` of shape ``(n_atoms,)``: atomic numbers for all structures in the data set.
 - ``R`` of shape ``(n_structures, n_atoms, 3)``: Cartesian coordinates of all structures in the data set.